A Travel Price Comparison for United States of America Houston vs. Olympic National Park for Backpackers, Attractions, Food, and Families

 It's hard to know how much time to spend in Houston.
 For many, it makes a great getaway for a weekend.
 In a weekend, you should have a good grasp of this city.
 It offers something for everyone.

-In Olympic National Park, you'll find museums and food.
+In Olympic National Park, you'll find museums.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Hiking can easily take up a good amount of your time here, too.
 One reason most visitors come is for the hiking.
 A weekend is a great amount of time to relax and see the many things that Olympic National Park has to offer.

 Five days in Houston or Olympic National Park?